6 Minute Read

 A recent study by the Federal Reserve Bank of New York found that 7 million Americans are more than three months behind on their car payments.(1) Yikes.

-It might just have something to do with the fact that the average car payment for a new car is a whopping $530.(2) Not only that, but interest rates are rising across the entire auto industry with the average interest rate landing at 5.73%.(3) And people are still opting for a five- to six-year term on their loans.
+It might just have something to do with the fact that according to Experian’s Q4 2018 State of the Automotive Finance Market report, the average car payment for a new car is a whopping $545 and interest rates are rising across the entire auto industry with the average interest rate landing at 6.13%.(3) And people are still opting for a five- to six-year term on their loans.
 No wonder it’s harder and harder to keep up with the payments.

 Here’s the kicker: The car dealer won’t tell you that your awesome new car will lose 60% of its value within the first five years!(4)